DHTMLX/scheduler-docs/data/api/scheduler_closesection.md

 closeSection
 =============

 @short:
-	closes the specified section in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+	closes the specified section in the currently active view

 @params:
 - section_id	string	the section's id